BeamMW/docs-gitbook/node/mining-mode.md

 {% hint style="info" %}
 **To view your miner rewards:**

 Launch the CLI Wallet or Beam Desktop Wallet linked with the same seed phrase as the miner client and connect to the local node (or a remote node that knows the `owner_key`) within the wallet.
-The`owner_key`will automatically detect and the miner rewards will be reflected in the wallet balance.&#x20;
+The`owner_key`will automatically detect and the miner rewards will be reflected in the wallet balance.

 Linking to a random node on the network will NOT display your mining rewards.
 {% endhint %}